pybamm-team/PyBaMM/INSTALL-WINDOWS.md

 in your virtual environment.

 ## Installation using WSL
-Alternatively, even though it is not necessary, you may want to use the Windows Subsystem for Linux (WSL).
+If you want to install the optional PyBaMM solvers, you have to use the Windows Subsystem for Linux (WSL).
 You can find the installation instructions [here](INSTALL-WINDOWS-WSL.md).